In archaeology, landscape archaeology is a way of looking at archaeological and historical sites in their wider context.

 Landscape shapes movement.
-What you can do and where you can go are shaped by who you are: age, ethnicity, gender and social status are just some of the factors that play a role.
+Who you are shapes what you can do and where you can go.
+Age, ethnicity, gender and social status are just some of the factors that play a role.

-Landscapes have also been seen as opposed natures interacting, e.g. city vs countryside (such as in trade and food supply).
-As the city grows it changes the countryside, which has to be more intensely farmed to feed the urban population.
+We can also see landscapes as the interaction of opposing natures, e.g. city vs countryside.
+As the city grows it changes the countryside – which has to be more intensely farmed to feed the urban population, and so on.

 Aside from that there are the pairings of centre and edge, here vs there (‘us’ vs ‘them’…).
 We can see architectural styles spread from one area to another, following fashion.
-Slums can be seen as a reflection of class distinction – the lack of entitlement to land.
+Slums might be a reflection of class distinction – the lack of entitlement to land.
 (See Smith, 2014 in Further Reading for a great overview of urban landscape archaeology.)

 Landscape archaeology of Liverpool

-Always remember that – despite the lines on the map – the individual areas can’t strictly be defined, and nor should they.
-The ‘docklands’ area extends out onto the river; the ‘Inner Suburbs’ overlap all over the city with the ‘Outer Suburbs’.
+Always remember that – despite the lines on the map – we can’t strictly define the individual areas, and nor should we try.
+The ‘docklands’ area extends out onto the river; the ‘inner suburbs’ overlap all over the city with the ‘outer suburbs’.

 Even the areas vary within their own ‘boundaries’, both in age and appearance.
-Within the Inner Suburbs, for example, are the small Victorian terraces originally built for the factory workers of Liverpool’s 19th century hey-day.
-They might site right next to large modern car dealerships, clubs, and other buildings less than twenty years old.
+Within the inner suburbs, for example, are the small Victorian terraces originally built for the factory workers of Liverpool’s 19th century hey-day.
+They might sit right next to large modern car dealerships, clubs, and other buildings less than twenty years old.
 It’s all part of the story of the developing landscape.

-Finally, don’t forget that buildings built and used over 150 years ago are still there.
+Finally, don’t forget that buildings built and used more than 150 years ago are still there.
 They’re being re-used for flats, shops and other very different purposes.
 This is all part of that same story, the ‘stratigraphy’ of the landscape.